South Dakota Highway 258: South Dakota Highway 203

-South Dakota Highway 203 (SD 203) is a 0.957 mi poorly signed spur off of SD 258, located along the eastern outskirts of Plankinton.
+South Dakota Highway 203 (SD 203) is a 0.957 mi poorly signed spur off SD 258, located along the eastern outskirts of Plankinton.
 It connects the town, via SD 258, to the Aurora Plains Academy (a youth treatment facility and school).

 SD 203 begins at an intersection with SD 258, immediately crossing a railroad track before heading north through flat plains to pass by the Plankinton baseball field and have an intersection with County Road 32 (CR 32, E 3rd Street), before passing by a derby racetrack and a cemetery.
 The highway has an intersection with 10th Street before state maintenance ends just shortly after passing by one of the entrances to Aurora Plains Academy, with the road continuing north as a gravel county road (County Road 39 (CR 39), 387th Avenue).

-The entire length of South Dakota Highway 203 is a paved, rural, two-lane state highway.
+The entire length of SD 203 is a paved, rural, two-lane state highway.